art-from-the-machine/Mantella/README.md

 - Mantella requires Windows 10 / 11 (it is yet unconfirmed whether it works on Windows 7)
 - Mantella has been confirmed to work with the FUS (by pointing skyrim_folder to Skyrim), Librum (by pointing skyrim_folder to overwrite/root), and Wildlands (by pointing skyrim_folder to Wildlander/SKSE) Wabbajack modlists.
 - Mantella needs to be loaded after the Unofficial Skyrim Special Edition Patch (USSEP) mod in your load order
+- GPU acceleration is only possible with CUDA enabled NVIDIA GPUs

 ### Skyrim
 As Mantella accesses and writes to files within your Skyrim folder, it is unlikely to work correctly if you have Skyrim stored in Program Files.
 Please ensure that you have Skyrim stored outside of this folder (Such as C:\Games\Steam for example).